gizemtutar/gizemtutar/README.md

 🚀My Goal

 I am a computer engineer candidate interested in data science.
-I see this field as a stepping stone to work on subjects such as artificial intelligence-deep learning-machine learning.
+I see this field as a stepping stone to work on subjects such as artificial intelligence.
 I will add projects related to this in the future.

 ---